JaPitt/GEARS/index.md

 an automated regularised estimation approach.
 Submitted. </p>

 <p> Regarding the software:<br>
-Pitt, J.A. and J.R.
-Banga (2018) GEARS - a toolbox for Global parameter Estimation with Automated Regularisation via Sampling. <br>
+Pitt, J.A. and Banga, J.R.
+(2018) GEARS - a toolbox for Global parameter Estimation with Automated Regularisation via Sampling. <br>
 doi: 10.5281/zenodo.1420465</p>